 How to Maximize Natural Light in a Small, Dark Kitchen

-To brighten up the space and add more polish to the windows, Brittany selected the Blinds.com Signature 2″ Wood Blinds in White with Cloth Tapes in Snow.
+To brighten up the space and add more polish to the windows, Brittany selected the Blinds.com Premium 2″ Wood Blinds in White with Cloth Tapes in Snow.

 Cloth tapes give the blinds a more traditional feel and add charming detail to such a small window.
 Brittany’s windows are a perfect example of how white blinds and thick window trim can look a whole lot like higher-end plantation shutters.